StyraInc/awesome-opa/README.md

 # awesome-opa

-A curated list of OPA related tools, frameworks and articles.
+A curated list of Open Policy Agent (OPA) related tools, frameworks and articles.

 **WORK IN PROGRESS**